-A Black Market is a market where goods or services are traded illegally, either because the product is illegal (such as harmful recreational drugs) or the price exceeds the price ceiling.
+A black market is a market in which goods or services are traded illegally, either because the product itself is illegal (such as harmful recreational drugs) or the price exceeds the price ceiling.

 Many black market transactions are widely accepted.
 For example, paying much higher than the market price for a scalped ticket or paying less than the market price for a stolen good.
 Paying cash for a service to avoid taxes is a black market transaction.
 Black markets may emerge when price controls are established.
 For example, assume the rent ceiling for an apartment is $400 per month.
 George rents the apartment but is willing to sublet it to Mary for $700 per month.
 (Subletting property is illegal with rent control.)
 George does not know Mary, but he knows Bob, who arranges these illegal deals for a fee.
 Bob, George, and Mary operate outside the law in the black market.